-While there are many misconceptions about the existence of coyote-fox hybrids, it is important to clarify that, genetically and biologically, such a crossbreed is essentially impossible.
+While there are many misconceptions about the existence of coyote-fox hybrids, it is important to clarify that, genetically and biologically, such a crossbreed is impossible.
 Coyotes and foxes belong to different genera and have significantly different numbers of chromosomes, making successful interbreeding unfeasible.
-Any animals resembling a “coyote-fox hybrid” are more likely to exhibit genetic conditions or variations within their species rather than being a true hybrid.
+Any animals resembling a “coyote-fox hybrid” are likelier to exhibit genetic conditions or variations within their species rather than being a true hybrid.

 Characteristics of Alleged Coyote Fox Hybrid

 The supposed coyote-fox hybrid has captivated many wildlife enthusiasts.
-This alleged hybrid is often described as having a mix of physical features from both species, with a distinctive bushy tail similar to that of foxes and an overall body structure resembling a coyote.
+This alleged hybrid is often described as having a mix of physical features from both species, with a distinctive bushy tail similar to foxes and an overall body structure resembling a coyote.

 The bushy tail is a feature commonly associated with foxes, contributing to their distinct appearance.
 Meanwhile, the overall body structure resembling a coyote includes lean legs, a slim body, and a long snout.